kgryte/utils-upsearch/README.md

 }
 ```

 By default, the `function` begins searching in the [current working directory](https://github.com/kgryte/utils-cwd).
-To being searching from a different directory, set the `dir` option.
+To begin searching from a different directory, set the `dir` option.

 ``` javascript
 var opts = {